AMReX-Astro/workflow/sphinx_docs/source/nersc-workflow.rst

    Jobs should be run in your ``$SCRATCH`` directory.
 By default, SLURM will change directory into the submission directory.

+   Alternately, you can run in the common file system, ``$CFS/m3018``, which everyone in the project has access to.

 Jobs are submitted as:

 .. prompt:: bash